Daylight saving time in Australia: History

-In Western Australia, four referendums in 1975, 1984, 1992 and 2009 have rejected DST.
+In Western Australia, four referendums, in 1975, 1984, 1992 and 2009, have all rejected the introduction of daylight saving.

-In 2006, the Parliament of Western Australia approved a three-year daylight saving trial to be followed by a referendum to decide whether DST should be put in place permanently.
+In 2006, the Parliament of Western Australia approved a three-year daylight saving trial, to be followed by a referendum to decide whether DST should be put in place permanently.
 However, public opposition mounted during the first year of the trial, and the WA Nationals announced a public campaign to bring the referendum forward to 2007.
 The trial continued until the referendum, held on 16 May 2009.
 The result was another rejection of DST, by a larger margin compared to the three previous referendums.
 Although as previously the suburbs of the state capital, Perth, supported the proposal, it was by a much narrower margin than before with significant swings against it in several areas, most notably in the East Metropolitan region.
 As a result, the then Premier Colin Barnett said that the DST issue should not be considered for at least another 20 years.

-Despite this, in September 2016 the Daylight Saving Party was established by brothers Brett and Wilson Tucker to contest seats in the Legislative Council at the upcoming 2017 state election.
+Despite that, in September 2016 the Daylight Saving Party was established by brothers Brett and Wilson Tucker to contest seats in the Legislative Council at the upcoming 2017 state election.
 Tucker argued that in the seven years since the last referendum there had been a generational shift in Western Australia and that the fifth referendum would be successful.
 The party won 0.68% of the vote, or 9,209 votes statewide, but failed to win any seat in the Legislative Council.
 Wilson Tucker went on to win a seat in the Legislative Council at the 2021 election with only 0.18% of the primary vote.

 The Northern Territory experimented with daylight saving in the early part of the 20th century.
 It was last used in 1944.

-In September 2020, Monash University Professor of Diabetes Paul Zimmet claimed that the switch to daylight saving time caused an increase in heart attacks, road accidents, workplace accidents, and cognitive dysfunction, and could amplify the health issues during the COVID-19 pandemic.
+In September 2020, Monash University Professor of Diabetes Paul Zimmet claimed that the switch to daylight saving time caused an increase in heart attacks, road accidents, workplace accidents, and cognitive dysfunction, and could amplify the health problems during the COVID-19 pandemic.
 However, Premier of Victoria Daniel Andrews responded that daylight saving would be part of the forthcoming summer season.

 Daylight saving was widely believed to be introduced as a consumer spending initiative by local councils and tourism boards throughout New South Wales.